WABC Intern Program

 There are several goals for the internship program.
 The primary goal of the program is for the intern to gain the experience and knowledge they will need to make them a viable and attractive candidate for a full-time position in an accounting firm upon their completion of college and the program.

 An intern should be able to be in the office on Friday – graduate from college on Saturday – and be an associate at WABC on Monday without missing a beat.
 One of our goals for the program is for WABC to offer full-time positions to our competent interns.
-It is much better for the Firm to be able to hire people who “know their way around the office” then to hire an associate that was not in the program.
+It is much better for the firm to be able to hire people who “know their way around the office” than to hire an associate that was not in the program.
 Many of the associates that have been hired at WABC in the recent past have been from the internship program (including three principals, two supervisors and a senior).

 Our goal for an intern is that he/she obtains the types of skills and knowledge of the accounting process that will give he/she a decisive advantage over other candidates for positions at other firms or companies in the private sector.